 - Remove the plastic wrap and bake for 23-28 minutes, or until they are golden brown.

 - Make ahead instructions: Cover the rolls with plastic wrap and refrigerate overnight.
 When ready to bake, preheat oven to 350°F. Remove the rolls from the refrigerator and let them warm up to room temperature while the oven is preheating.
 Remove the plastic wrap and bake for 23-28 minutes, or until they are golden brown.
 Note: the blueberries will drain to the bottom of the pan if it sits overnight.
 That’s not a problem.

 Make the frosting:

-- Whisk the melted butter and softened cream cheese until mostly smooth.
-If your cream cheese is too stiff, you can use a hand mixer.
-Whisk/beat in powdered sugar and 3 teaspoons lemon juice, adding more as desired for thickness.
-Pour over warm rolls and serve.
+- Mix the melted butter and softened cream cheese until mostly smooth.
+Beat in powdered sugar and 1 tablespoon lemon juice, adding more as desired for thickness.
+Spread over warm rolls and serve.

 - Milk: use nonfat, 2%, whole or nondairy

 - Blueberries: Fresh, frozen or canned can be used, regular or wild.
 Just make sure they are thawed and well drained before using.

 - Use fresh lemon juice for best results.

 - Make sure your yeast is not expired.